-Certain businesses and institutions that do not provide essential services are exempted for Phase Three (3.2) and will be allowed to reopen.
-All Phase Three (3.2) exempt businesses and institutions must comply with the Louisiana State Fire Marshal guidelines for their sector in addition to the following requirements.
+Certain businesses and institutions that do not provide essential services are exempted for Modified Phase Two and will be allowed to reopen.
+All Modified Phase Two exempt businesses and institutions must comply with the Louisiana State Fire Marshal guidelines for their sector in addition to the following requirements.

-The following businesses and institutions shall qualify for a Phase Three (3.2) exemption and be allowed to open during Phase Three (3.2) under the following modified requirements:
+The following businesses and institutions shall qualify for a Modified PhaseTwo exemption and be allowed to open during Modified PhaseTwo under the following modified requirements:

-- Retail stores shall be allowed to open at 75% of permitted occupancy while following all State Fire Marshal guidelines for Shopping and Retail. - Food courts must follow fast food restaurant guidelines. - Curb-side pickup and online shopping are highly encouraged. - Face coverings and maintaining social distancing of six feet are required at all times.
+- Retail stores shall be allowed to open at 50% of permitted occupancy while following all State Fire Marshal guidelines for Shopping and Retail. - o Food courts must follow fast food restaurant guidelines. - o Curb-side pickup and online shopping are highly encouraged. - Face coverings and maintaining social distancing of six feet are required at all times.

-Retail Stores must also follow the additional restrictions required by the City of New Orleans listed below:
+Retail Stores must also follow the additional restrictions required by the City of New

+Orleans listed below:

-- Service and sales of alcoholic beverages, whether for consumption on or offpremises, and including packaged alcohol sales, shall only occur between the hours of 8 a.m. and 11 p.m. in the French Quarter and Central Business District, which is defined to include all areas bounded by the Mississippi River, the center line of Esplanade Ave., the center line of Rampart St., and the center line of Common St. - Restaurants shall be allowed to open at 75% of indoor permitted occupancy and 100% of outdoor permitted occupancy while following the State Fire Marshal guidelines for Restaurants Cafes Bars.
-State guidelines include but are not limited to the following restrictions: - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - All alcohol sales must be accompanied by food sales. - Tables must be arranged to keep parties at least six feet apart.
+- Service and sales of alcoholic beverages, whether for consumption on or off-premises, and including packaged alcohol sales, shall only occur between the hours of 8 a.m. and 11 p.m. in the French Quarter and Central Business District, which is defined to include all areas bounded by the Mississippi River, the center line of Esplanade Ave., the center line of Rampart St., and the center line of Common St. - Restaurants shall be allowed to open at 50% of indoor permitted occupancy and 100% of outdoor permitted occupancy while following the State Fire Marshal guidelines for Restaurants Cafes Bars.
+State guidelines include but are not limited to the following restrictions: - Service and sales of alcoholic beverages for on-site consumption shall only occur between the hours of 8 a.m. and 11 p.m. - o All alcohol sales must be accompanied by food sales. - o Tables must be arranged to keep parties at least six feet apart.